I want to help people in my community

 Achieve housing stability

 Monday & Thursday 9am-12pm, Wednesday 1pm-3pm, 123 East Hanover Street, Trenton

-Whether it’s greeting clients as they come in or assisting with administrative tasks, our homelessness prevention and housing stability volunteers help build a positive and efficient environment to ensure our clients can access the resources they need.
+Whether greeting clients as they come in, assisting with administrative tasks, or interviewing applicants, our homelessness prevention and housing stability volunteers help build a positive and efficient environment to ensure our clients receive the resources they need.